mfenniak/cloud-persistent-storage/README.md

 ## Current Limitations

-- As mentioned above, AWS EBS volumes can only be mounted on servers in the same AZ.
+- AWS EBS volumes can only be mounted on servers in the same AZ.
 This tool does not currently do anything to address this issue; if volumes are unmountable because they're in the wrong AZ, they'll be skipped, and other available volumes will be mounted instead (or new volumes will be created).
+I'd like to support some block storage relocation strategies in the future to address this limitation.

 - Only supports AWS + EC2 + EBS.
 I'd like to support other cloud providers.

 - Only supports Linux.
+Windows support would be fantastic, but the APIs for detecting, configuring, and attaching block storage devices are much more complex than Linux.

 - Only works with Linux ext2/3/4 filesystems.
 When a block storage device is attached, it needs to detect whether the device already has a filesystem (eg. from a previous VM being attached), or whether the filesystem needs to be created (eg. volume was just created, or, previous VM created it but failed to create a filesystem).
 This detection currently reads the ext filesystem magic bytes to detect whether the filesystem exists.
 This could and should be enhanced to support other filesystems.
 See the `filesystem_exists` function in [mkfs.fs](src/mkfs.rs).

+## AWS Permissions

+As this tool makes AWS API calls to perform its actions, it requires certain actions to be available to it.
+Generally these should be configured as part of a server's instance profile, so that credentials are available automatically to the service.
+An example configuration is in [`terraform/aws/example/instance-profile.tf`](terraform/aws/example/instance-profile.tf).

+Required actions are:

+- `ec2:CreateVolume`
+- `ec2:CreateTags`
+- `ec2:AttachVolume`
+- `ec2:DescribeVolumes`

 ## Development / Contributing